Parabolic BGG categories and their block decomposition for Lie superalgebras of Cartan type: Projective covers

 \subsection{Projective covers in $\comi$}

 By Lemma \ref{basic lem O pre}, $\{L(\lambda)\}_{(\lambda,d)\in \bfe}$ form a complete set of pairwise non-isomorphic simple objects in $\comi$.
-By abuse of notations, we don't distinguish $\bfe$ and the set of iso-classes of irreducibles in $\comi$ from now on.
-Especially, we make an appointment that the simple object $L(\lambda)$ with depth $d$ will be written as
+By abuse of notations, we don't distinguish $\bfe$ and the set of iso-classes of irreducible modules in $\comi$ from now on.
+Especially, we make an appointment that the simple object $L(\lambda)$ with depth $d$ will be written as $ L(\lambda)=L(\lambda)_d.$ We first have the following basic observations.